sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 Take a look inside the [`exampleSite`](https://github.com/sergeyklay/gohugo-theme-ed/tree/master/exampleSite) folder of this theme.
 You'll find a file called [`config.toml`](https://github.com/sergeyklay/gohugo-theme-ed/blob/master/exampleSite/config.toml).
 To use it, copy the [`config.toml`](https://github.com/sergeyklay/gohugo-theme-ed/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
 Feel free to change the strings in this theme.

-You may need to delete the line: `themesDir = "../.."`, because it's necessary only for theme developers.
+You may need to delete the line: `resourceDir = '../resources'`, because it's necessary only for theme developers.
 Also, make sure  the theme option is set to `ed`:

 ~~~ toml
 theme = "ed"